MicrosoftDocs/win32/desktop-src/medfound/fast-transcode-objects.md

 ---
-Description: This topic described how to use the transcode API to encode a media file. ms.assetid: 52b27359-b319-41a0-88e8-d23567420e92
+description: This topic described how to use the transcode API to encode a media file. ms.assetid: 52b27359-b319-41a0-88e8-d23567420e92
 title: Using the Transcode API ms.topic: article